-I’ve been putting off buying an Instant Pot for at least two years, because I honestly thought it was some dumb craze.
-Like fidget spinners.
+I put off buying an Instant Pot for at least two years because I honestly thought it was just a craze.

-However, these things don’t seem to be going anywhere and readers keep asking me for Instant Pot recipes… so I bit the bullet and I finally bought the 8 quart Instant Pot DUO.
+However, they don’t seem to be going anywhere and readers keep asking me for Instant Pot recipes… so I bit the bullet and I finally bought the 8 quart Instant Pot DUO.

-Basically, it’s the one kitchen appliance that can replace MANY of your other kitchen cooking appliances by being 7 tools in one.
+Basically, it’s a multi-cooker – a kitchen appliance that can replace MANY of your other kitchen cooking appliances by being 7 tools in one.

 2 BIG Things to Know About the Instant Pot Before You Buy